johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL1.2 Four Fundamentals of Flight.md

 - Different situations require climbs at [[Vx]], [[Vy]], or normal/cruise climb
 - It's useful to memorize power settings for repeatable climbs/descents
 - During climb, [[Four Left Turning Tendencies#P-Factor (Asymmetric Loading)|P-Factor]] increases the need for right rudder
-- Q: What happens, during straight-and-level flight, if you add throttle?
+- Q: What happens, starting from straight-and-level flight, if you add throttle?
 Why?
-	- move up
-- Q: What happens, during straight-and-level flight, if you extend flaps?
+- Q: What happens, starting from straight-and-level flight, if you extend flaps?
 Why?

 **In Practice**